Case study no. 04

 “My incentive for the webinar sign up was to get a one-to-one call with me.
 But then I got like double the number of people signed up.
 I’m just doing lots of one-to-one calls.”

-Talk to the doctors who already said yes
+Talk to those who already said yes

 “It wouldn’t have occurred to me to meet with them and have a conversation with them.
 I was like, well, they’re in, they’ve done well, they’re happy.
 Next.”